polar-app/polar-app/apps/pdf/REQUIRED_FEATURES.md

 List of required features we need in the viewer to replace the current viewer

+- the sidebar filtering doesn't work at all..

+- pointer-events are still enabled on text-highlights for some reason and not sure why.
+If I enable them I need SOME way to enable the popover/interaction with the text highlight/annotations though.

 - Fix the side of the input in the menu bar.

 - make sure auto-pagemarks work